pretix/pretix/doc/development/contribution/style.rst

 * Basically: Follow `PEP 8`_.

   Use `flake8`_ to check for conformance problems.
-The project includes a setup.cfg with a default configuration for flake8 that excludes migrations and other non-relevant code parts.
+The project includes a setup.cfg file with a default configuration for flake8 that excludes migrations and other non-relevant code parts.
 It also silences a few checks, e.g. ``N802`` (function names should be lowercase) and increases the maximum line length to more than 79 characters. **However** you should